rblades/dhworkbook_master/docs/module-1/Exercises.md

 5\.
 Let's take a snapshot: type `$ git commit -m "My first commit"`.
 This command represents a bit of a shortcut for making commit messages by using the `-m` flag to associate the text in the quotation marks with the commit.

 What happened?
-Remember, Git keeps track not only of the changes, but **who** is making them.
-If this is your first time working with Git in the DHBox, Git will ask you for your name and email.
+Remember, git keeps track not only of the changes, but **who** is making them.
+If this is your first time working with git in the DH Box, git will ask you for your name and email.

 6\.
 Helpfully, the Git error message tells you exactly what to do: type `$ git config --global user.email "you\@example.com"` and then type `$ git config --global user.name "Your Name"`.
 Now try making your first commit.